videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ### Step 3: Creating Meeting Screen

-Create a new Activity named `MeetingActivity.java`.
+Create a new Activity named `MeetingActivity`.

 #### Creating the UI for Meeting Screen